TomHodson/tomhodson.github.com/_posts/2025-07-30-this-site-now-has-a-onion-address.md

 ---

-I was thinking about the UK's [online safety act], which, at best, is very poorly thought out legislation and, at worse, is a plot to further de-anonymise UK internet users.
+I was thinking about the UK's new [online safety act], which, at best, is very poorly thought out legislation and, at worst, is a plot to further de-anonymise UK internet users.
 This got me thinking about VPNs and Tor which lead me to wonder how hard it is to serve a site through a .onion address.

 Behold!